Manhatai/lol-rank-gen/README.md

 # League of Legends SoloQ Simulator
 A simple program which calculates your League of Legends rank based on your rank, winrate, and the amount of games you want to play.
 Features typing in your riot id, a button and more!
-You need a riot api key from Riot Developer Portal in a .env file to run this properly.
+You need a riot api key from Riot Developer Portal in a .env file to make typing in your username work.

 # To do:
 - ~~Option to put in riot id instead of rank~~ (done)